 According to the terms of UC’s Open Access Policies, UC authors may request a waiver of their grant of license to the university on a per article basis, or choose to delay public access to an article.

 Select an option below to create a customized form letter that you can send to publishers:

-- An embargo delays public access to an article in eScholarship until a chosen time period has passed after the article is published in a journal.
+- An embargo delays public access to an article in eScholarship until a chosen time period has passed after the article is published.
 The author chooses to retain the rights reserved by the policy, but agrees not to exercise them until the embargo period has passed.

-- A waiver opts out of the policy completely for a particular article.
-The author’s rights are limited to what is allowed by the publication agreement she or he signs with the publisher.
+- A waiver enables an author to opt out of UC’s open access policies for a particular article.
+The author’s rights are then limited to what is allowed by the publication agreement signed with the publisher.

-If you wish to deposit an article in accordance with the UC Open Access Policy, visit the Deposit page.
+If you wish to deposit an article in accordance with the UC Open Access Policies, visit the Deposit page.